 This one is from Kobo:

-What other strategies have you used to promote box sets or later books in longer series?
+What other strategies have you used to increase ebook sales?
 I’d love to hear from you!

 The views and opinions expressed in this guest post are those of the author and do not necessarily reflect the views and opinions of BookBub.